 Given the costly drug development process and the limited resources of emerging biopharmaceutical companies, developing an early regulatory strategy - starting well before clinical trials are initiated - is extremely important for the success of a company.
 This course will discuss different regulatory strategies that several players of the U.S. biopharmaceutical industry have employed.
 Students will learn about interacting with regulatory agencies, the orphan drug development, accelerated approval, fast track, priority review, and other regulatory mechanisms, pharmacogenomics and biomarkers, adaptive clinical trials, animal rule, generic drug development, and biosimilars.
 Using case studies, the impact of these regulatory strategies on drug development, and how these strategies have helped many biopharmaceutical companies will be discussed.
 At the end of this course, students will better understand federal regulations and the aspects involved in developing efficient regulatory strategies.

-Students in Center for Biotechnology Education (CBE) MS programs have the opportunity to enroll in an independent research course.
-This elective course is an option after a student has completed at least eight graduate-level courses and has compiled a strong academic record.
-Prior to proposing a project, interested students must have identified a research topic and a mentor who is familiar with their prospective inquiry and is willing to provide guidance and oversee the project.
-The research project must be independent of current work-related responsibilities as determined by the project mentor.
-The mentor may be a faculty member teaching in the biotechnology program, a supervisor from the student’s place of work, or any expert with appropriate credentials.
-Students are required to submit a formal proposal for review and approval by the biotechnology program committee.
-The proposal must be received by the instructors ideally one month prior to, and no later than one week after, the beginning of the term in which the student wants to enroll in the course.
-Students must meet with a member of the program committee periodically for discussion of the project’s progress, and a written document, poster, and oral presentation must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
+This course is open only to students in the MS in Regulatory Science program or the MS in Biotechnology with a concentration in Regulatory Affairs and may be taken only after the student has completed 5 courses and has compiled a strong academic record.
+Prior to proposing a project, interested students must have identified a study topic and a mentor who is familiar with their prospective inquiry and who is willing to provide guidance and oversee the project.
+The study project must be independent of current work-related responsibilities as determined by the project mentor.
+The mentor may be a faculty member, a supervisor from the student's place of work, or any expert with appropriate credentials.
+The goal of the study project should be a "publishable" article.
+Students are required to submit a formal proposal for review and approval by the regulatory science program committee.
+The proposal must be received by the Advanced Academic Programs office no later than one month prior to the beginning of the term in which the student wants to enroll in the course.
+Students must interact with a member of the program committee periodically for discussion of the project's progress, and a written document must be completed and approved by the program committee and project mentor for the student to receive graduate credit.
 Additional guidelines can be obtained from the AAP administrative office.
-Prerequisites: All core courses for your degree program and four additional courses.

 Elective Courses – Science